Where to Stay in Tokyo - Best Areas for First-Timers, Families & Couples

 The best areas to stay in Tokyo for first-time visitors include Shinjuku, Shibuya, and Asakusa.
 But there are other neighborhoods to consider for special interests.

-In this guide, we go beyond the usual lists of districts and hotels.
 We'll introduce you to the best places to stay in Tokyo based on your preference, whether you are first-time visitors, a family, a couple, a budget traveler, or a food lover.
 You will find your best area to stay.
-More importantly, we'll help you understand what to watch out for, and give you insider tips.
+More importantly, we'll help you understand what to watch out for and give you insider tips.

 Tokyo hotel districtsTokyo Neighborhoods